Support Staff Policy & Procedure for Filling Vacant Regular Positions

-MSU Human Resources Staffing Services: Reviews Staffing Request form for employee's pre-selection eligibility and appropriate starting date, then approves or disapproves the action.
+MSU HR: Reviews Staffing Request form for employee's pre-selection eligibility and appropriate starting date, then approves or disapproves the action.
 If approved, the position vacancy will not be posted and the CTU will be notified three working days prior to implementation.
 The department will be informed of pre-selection approval.

-MSU Human Resources Staffing Services: The procedures for filling positions may be bypassed for an applicant, employee or former employee for such reasons as, but not limited to:
+MSU Human Resources: The procedures for filling positions may be bypassed for an applicant, employee or former employee for such reasons as, but not limited to:

 - returning from leave of absence,

 - trial period termination,